Order the Book

 Janice Hurley will show you how to avoid the biggest mistakes that drive away patients and how to optimize patient impact using the five senses: what patients see, hear, smell, taste, and feel.

 $25.00 / FREE SHIPPING!
+(US Residents Only)

 I heard Janice Hurley lecture at a meeting in Boston, she is fabulous!
 She has great insight into the dentistry / oral surgery specialty and how it works.
 My staff and I had a lot of great ideas to help get the clinic in a more professional set up, motivate our team mates and how to improve ourselves.
 Definitely a speaker you do not want to miss seeing.
 Get your books now!